a20351766/udo.1.4.0/docs/source/systemchaincode.rst

 such they have more access to resources in the peer and can be used for implementing features that are difficult or impossible to be implemented through user chaincodes.
-Examples of System Chaincodes include QSCC (Query System Chaincode) for ledger and other Fabric-related queries, CSCC (Configuration System Chaincode) which helps regulate access control, and LSCC (Lifecycle System Chaincode).
+Examples of System Chaincodes include QSCC (Query System Chaincode) for ledger and other UDO-related queries, CSCC (Configuration System Chaincode) which helps regulate access control, and LSCC (Lifecycle System Chaincode).

 Unlike a user chaincode, a system chaincode is not installed and instantiated